hitherejoe/ComposeAcademy/academy/material/top_app_bar.md

 ---

-There are two conctructors available to create a Top App Bar composable
+There are two conctructors available to create a Top App Bar composable.

+The first constructor takes a collection of properties split out into individual parameters:

 ```kotlin
 @Composable